thiaguimcavalcanti/url-shortener-angular-client/README.md

-# UrlShortener
+# Url Shortener - Angular Client

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2 to integrate with the repository https://github.com/thiaguimcavalcanti/url-shortener creating a UI to shorten a URL.

 ## Development server